Image

 Key Points:

-• Participants in this study must have a confirmed diagnosis of ALGS and be prescribed Livmarli.
+• Participants need to have a confirmed diagnosis of ALGS and be taking Livmarli.

 Study details